arduino/library-registry/README.md

 ## Report a problem with Library Manager

-Please first take a look at [the FAQ](FAQ.md).
+First, please take a look at [the FAQ](FAQ.md).
 If a library release is missing from Library Manager, it is usually because it was not compliant with all [the requirements](FAQ.md#update-requirements) listed in that document.

 This repository is not an appropriate place to request support or report problems with a library.
 Check the library's